In This Article

 You can take several measures if your heavy metal levels are too high.
 In some cases, eliminating your exposure is enough to restore your health.

 In more severe cases, chelation therapy might be necessary.
-Chelation therapy involves using injections or pills with a binding agent that combines with the heavy metal and flushes it out of your body through the digestive system.
+Chelation therapy involves injections or pills with a binding agent that combines with the heavy metal and flushes it out of your body through the digestive system.

 Different heavy metals respond differently to chelation.
 For some, an antidote is necessary.
 Hydration therapy may also be an important treatment for those with severe symptoms.

 For example, ZRT Laboratory’s test checks how much of each heavy metal is inside your system.
-It uses different mediums to detect acute or chronic exposure, making it ideal to determine if your symptoms are due to recent exposure
+It uses different mediums to detect acute or chronic exposure, making it ideal to determine if your symptoms are due to recent exposure.

 HealthConfirm’s test is focused on one particular chemical—gadolinium—which is used to enhance the quality of results of imaging procedures.
 It’s the ideal test if you recently underwent an MRI scan.